pytorch/android-demo-app/D2Go/README.md

 System.out.println("D2Go inference time(ms): " + inferenceTime);
 ```

-On a Pixel 3 phone, it takes about 50ms to infer an image, 11 times reduction in time from the 550ms taken by the YOLOv5 model in the [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection).
+On a Pixel 3 phone, it **takes about 50ms to infer an image, 11 times reduction in time from the 550ms taken by the YOLOv5 model** in the [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection).

 ## Use the Prebuilt or Self-built torchvision ops Library

-The [Making Native Android Application that Uses PyTorch Prebuilt Libraries](https://pytorch.org/tutorials/recipes/android_native_app_with_custom_op.html) tutorial shows how to use the native OpenCV-based C++ code in an Android app.
-If you have tried the PyTorch Android YOLOv5-based [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection), you may have noticed the [Java implementation](https://github.com/pytorch/android-demo-app/blob/master/ObjectDetection/app/src/main/java/org/pytorch/demo/objectdetection/PrePostProcessor.java#L45) of nonMaxSuppression and intersection-over-union to post-process the model inference result.
-The guide shows how to convert the YOLOv5 demo app to a D2Go app that uses the prebuilt torchvision ops library, which will be used by most Android developers.
+This section shows how to convert the YOLOv5 demo app to the D2Go demo app shown in the previous section, so you can see how to use the prebuilt torchvision ops library, which will be used by most Android developers.
 For those who may need to build the torchvision ops library themselves from the latest torchvision source, the Android project is also set up for that, with comments shown below demonstrating how.

 1. Create a folder called `D2Go`, clone the [ObjectDetection repo](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) inside `D2Go`.